-- ROLLBACK command is used to undo the transactions that have not already been saved to the database and gets back to the initial state where the transaction started.
+- The ROLLBACK command is used to undo the transactions that have not already been saved to the database and get back to the initial state where the transaction started.

 - Whereas if we want to restore our data into its previous condition then we can write ROLLBACK at any time after the DML queries have been written but remember once COMMIT has been written then we cannot ROLLBACK the data.

 - More ever we can only ROLLBACK the DML query that has been written after the last COMMIT statement.